GoogleChrome/web.dev/src/site/content/en/blog/referrer-best-practices/index.md

 You can set different policies for different pages, requests or elements.

 The HTTP header and the meta element are both page-level.
-The precedence order when determining an element’s effective policy is:
+The precedence order when determining an element's effective policy is:

 1. Element-level policy
 1. Page-level policy